jax-ml/jax/README.md

 ## Current gotchas

 Some things we don't handle that might surprise NumPy users:
 1. No in-place mutation syntax.
-Functional code.
-Can use lax.dynamic\_update\_slice.
+JAX requires functional code.
+You can use lax.dynamic\_update\_slice for slice updating that, under `@jit`, will be optimized to in-place buffer updating.
-2. PRNG can be awkward, and linearity is not checked with a warning.
+2. PRNGs can be awkward, and linearity is not checked with a warning.

 ## Contributors